What makes a will legally valid?

 Understanding what makes a will legally valid in Australia can feel overwhelming, especially when there are specific legal rules to follow.
 Many people also wonder whether an invalid will can be fixed, what happens if requirements aren't met, or how to ensure their document is enforceable.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about requirements, processes, and your options, and receive tailored guidance based on your situation.
-The AI helps you understand general legal information and explore the range of approaches that may be available to you.
+People can ask questions about requirements, processes, and options, and receive general information relevant to their situation.
+The AI assists people in understanding general legal information and exploring the range of approaches that may be available.

 However, only a licensed lawyer can provide legal advice specific to your individual circumstances.
-If your situation is complex, includes significant assets, or raises particular concerns about capacity or influence, professional advice is valuable.
+Where a situation is complex, includes significant assets, or raises particular concerns about capacity or influence, people often obtain professional advice.

 Not sure if your will is valid?